disblu/guidelines/git/README.md

 ## 1.3 Download

-At this point , you may have asked yourself some questions like: How do I get this awesome tool?, is it free?
+At this point, you may have asked yourself some questions like: How do I get this awesome tool?, is it free?
 Well git is completely free and its also open source.
 And its available for mac, linux and windows users.

 If you are a mac or linux user a old version of git is probably already installed on your computer, if you are window user you need to download it.